jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

 Actually, given the structure of the episode(s) and the "end of the year (television season)" framing, I suppose that I can't guarantee that I won't need to go back to the Charles Dickens[^aZyBAT] well a few more times, but I don't *think* that I will.

-[^aZyBAT]:  To my deep embarrassment, I don't think that I made the connection until now that this probably would have aired between the Drama Desk nomination and award for Outstanding One-Person Show, for Patrick Stewart's adaptation of [**A Christmas Carol**](https://en.wikipedia.org/wiki/A_Christmas_Carol_%281988_play%29).
+[^aZyBAT]:  To my deep embarrassment, I don't think that I made the connection until now that this probably would have aired between the Drama Desk nomination and award for Outstanding One-Person Show, for Patrick Stewart's adaptation of {% wiki A_Christmas_Carol_%281988_play%29|**A Christmas Carol**|en %}.
 In other words, they may not have chosen the "self-absorbed man visits the past, present, and future, learning that maybe he should try to care about people" story haphazardly, instead not-so-subtly campaigning for their favorite stage performer.

 Also, an authoritarian leader with hair-related insecurities has cognitive problems.
 Whoever would've guessed that part feeling relevant...?